Tekikun/APBench_Space/README.md

 # APBench_Space
  APBench for Space Engineering

+# APBench
+APBench_Alpha.json, APBench_Beta.json, APBench_Gamma.json are made publicaly available at https://huggingface.co/datasets/woodywu/APBench.

+## Benchmarking Code
+The Benchmarking_APBench folder contains multiple benchmarking scripts covering the major models used in evaluating model performance on APBench.

+### Usage
+Each script stands along and could run directly with necessary API information.

-# Semantic Clustering Analysis
+## Semantic Clustering Analysis

 The semantic clustering contains a Jupyter Notebook and supporting files for performing semantic clustering analysis on language model outputs and a reference dataset.

-## Files and Their Intents
+### Files and Their Intents

 - **`Clusters_Code.ipynb`**:
   The main Jupyter Notebook that performs semantic analysis using bigram extraction, spectral clustering, t-SNE visualization, and Phi coefficient-based labeling.
-It analyzes six language models (AstroSage, AstroLlama2, Claude 3.7 Sonnet, Grok 3 Mini (high), Llama 3.1 8B, o4-mini) with 2, 4, and 8 clusters, and provides a reference analysis using the PSA OpenBench Gamma dataset.
+It analyzes six language models (AstroSage, AstroLlama2, Claude 3.7 Sonnet, Grok 3 Mini (high), Llama 3.1 8B, o4-mini) with 2, 4, and 8 clusters, and provides a reference analysis using the APBench_Gamma dataset.
 Running this notebook generates SVG plots for visualization.

 - **`APBench_Gamma.json`**:
   A JSON file containing the APBench-Gamma dataset, used as a reference for comparing model outputs.
 It includes solution text blocks for semantic clustering analysis.